 If you can see normally during the day but not as well at night, you may have nyctalopia (night blindness).
 In most cases, night blindness is usually a symptom of an underlying vision problem rather than a disease on its own.
-Night blindness can be dangerous, especially for those who drive frequently after dark.
+Night blindness can be dangerous, especially if you drive frequently after dark.

 There are cells in your eye that allow you to see objects in low-light conditions.
 If they are not working properly, then you’ll experience night blindness.
 Here are the most common underlying reasons for this condition: